JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/jwst-image-scale-bar.md

 ![Carina nebula displayed with a scale bar](../assets/tutorials/jwst-1/carina-5.svg)

 Looking good!
-If we only want to communiate the scale and not the location, we can hide the tick marks and colorbar for a cleaner look:
+If we only want to communicate the scale and not the location, we can hide the tick marks and colorbar for a cleaner look:
 ```julia

 # Hide decorations